tomjoht/tomjoht.github.io/_posts/2015/5/2015-06-18-avoiding-death-by-sitting-on-your-butt.md

 <a href="http://breaktimeapp.com/"><img src="{{ "/images/breaktime.png" | prepend: site.baseurl }}" alt="Break Time" /></a>

 So far it works pretty well.
-The timer cycles down every 20 minutes and dims your computer, prompting you to take a break.
+The timer cycles down every 20 minutes and dims your computer screen, prompting you to take a break.
 I then get up and stretch my legs and walk around a bit.
-Simple but effective.
+It's simple but effective.